-Independent School District No. 763's Responses to Findings
+Independent School District No. 763's Response to Findings

-Independent School District No. 763's responses to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
-Independent School District No. 763's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Independent School District No. 763's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Responses.
+Independent School District No. 763's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.